Diplomado in Mexican Public Law and Policy

 - The Constitution as culture

-- Constitutional culture as a junction between political culture and legal culture
+- Constitutional culture as a confluence between political culture and legal culture

 - Analysis of constitutional culture polls in Mexico

 Professor: Pedro Salazar Ugarte